vcmi/vcmi/docs/modders/Map_Objects/Flaggable.md

 Flaggable object are those that can be captured by a visiting hero.
 H3 examples are mines, dwellings, or lighthouse.

+Currently, it is possible to make flaggable objects that provide player with:
+- Any [Bonus](Bonus_Format.md) supported by bonus system
+- Daily resources income (wood, ore, gold, etc)

+## Format description

 ```jsonc
 {
   "baseObjectName" : {